-EDA is fully committed to supporting parents and legal guardians of students enrolled on the Sixth Form course or under the age of 18 in preventing students being exposed to radicalisation.
+EDA is fully committed to supporting parents and legal guardians of students enrolled on the Sixth Form course in preventing students being exposed to radicalisation.
 All staff members are encouraged to evaluate the distinction between moderate and extremist behaviour.

 1.2 Location of Policy